No. 5 Louisville tops Virginia 80-73 for 10th straight win

 Williams and Johnson each made one from the line before later adding two each to seal a hard-fought victory against Virginia after nine consecutive losses.
 McMahon sandwiched two in between as Louisville finished 21 of 24 from the line after shooting none in the first half.

+“We’ve had a bunch of chances to beat them, and somehow they always find a way to win,” forward Jordan Nwora said.
+“It was good just being able to finish the deal today.”

-Jordan Nwora had four 3-pointers and 22 points for Louisville, which finished shooting 51% despite hitting just 37% in the second half.
-Williams was 5 of 6 from the line for 11 points including the final two with 11.9 seconds left.
+Nwora had four 3-pointers and 22 points for Louisville, which finished shooting 51% despite hitting just 37% in the second half.
+Williams was 7 of 8 from the line for 13 points including the final two with 11.9 seconds left.

+Louisville also outscored Virginia 26-18 in the paint on the way to posting a season high against the nation’s top scoring defense.
+The Cavaliers entered allowing just 50.4 points per game and holding opponents to 36% shooting, which held form in the second half as the Cardinals hit just 7 of 19 and 1 of 7 from beyond the arc.

+Louisville kept pounding and drew 15 second-half fouls before hitting free throws that ultimately made the difference against a team that had won four of five on the Cardinals’ home floor.

 BIG PICTURE

 Virginia: The Cavaliers’ defense initially succeeded in pushing Louisville out to the perimeter, but had their hands full accounting for several Cardinals who can shoot.
-Its shooters began firing in the second half, especially Woldetensae, but frequently put Louisville on the line.
+They clamped down in the second half while its shooters began firing in the second half, especially Woldetensae.
+But they frequently put Louisville on the line.

 Louisville: Nothing was going to come easy against Virginia, and that showed as the Cardinals couldn’t stop Woldetensae from outside.
-But they didn’t wilt and drew fouls that they converted to clear a big mental hurdle.
+But they didn’t wilt despite missing shots, adjusting their strategy by drawing fouls that they converted.
+That cleared a big mental hurdle against the Cavaliers they initially tried not to focus on but was relieved to put behind them.

+“I just give our guys credit for staying with it,” coach Chris Mack said.
+“I don’t think there is one way to beat Virginia.
+You just have to survive their identity.”

 UP NEXT